-Natural release: Wait for the pressure to release naturally until the safety valve deactivates and you’re able to open the lid (typically 10 to 20 minutes).
+Natural release: Wait for the pressure to release naturally until the safety valve deactivates and you can open the lid (typically 10 to 20 minutes).

-Here are some of my quick, go-to recipes, shorthand style.
-None of these require precise measurements and they’re nearly impossible to mess up.
+Here are some of my quick, go-to recipes, in shorthand style.
+None of these require precise measurements and are nearly impossible to mess up.
 Instant Pot is so forgiving and makes just about anything turn out fabulously.

 Instant Pot Soy Sauce Chicken